The Green Papers: Illinois 2008 General Election

 Renominated - 5 February 2008 Primary

-Removed from the primary ballot on 6 December 2007.
-Likely to be named as the replacement candidate for the general election.
+Removed from the primary ballot on 6 December 2007 but later named as the replacement candidate for the general election.

 CD 17